 Smoke Your Way to A Lower Voice

 I found some interesting studies conducted with smokers and non-smokers.

-They measured different vocal parameters, e.g. fundamental frequency to analyze the impact of smoking to the voice.
+They measured different vocal parameters, e.g. fundamental frequency to analyze the impact of smoking on the voice.

-This means that, if you smoke for couple of years, your voice gets deeper and you lose some of your nice high notes.
+If you smoke for a couple of years, your voice gets deeper and you lose some of your brilliant high notes.
 The vocal change is considered to be a result of vocal edemas due to tobacco exposure.

-When you take a look at some popular singers, you may be surprised, who else is a smoker or used to smoke.
+When you take a look at some popular singers, you may be surprised, who else is or was a smoker.